ApsaraKarki/cms_hospital_data_platform/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.